Ryan Hall (rugby league): Hull Kingston Rovers

 In round 1 of the 2021 Super League season, Hall made his debut for Hull Kingston Rovers.
 After failing to score a try for two years, Hall scored a hat-trick in a 29–28 loss against Catalans Dragons.

 In round 5 of the 2021 Super League season, he scored two tries in a 50–26 loss against Warrington.

 In round 9 of the 2021 Super League season, Hall scored a hat-trick in Hull KR's 40–16 victory over Leigh.

 Hall made a total of 20 appearances for Hull KR in the 2021 Super League season scoring 16 tries including one against the Catalans Dragons in the 2021 semi-final defeat at the Stade Gilbert Brutus He also made one appearance in the Challenge Cup.

-In round 8 of the 2023 Super League season, Hall scored a hat-trick in Hull Kingston Rovers 40-0 victory over arch-rivals Hull F.C.
+In round 8 of the 2023 Super League season, Hall scored a hat-trick in Hull Kingston Rovers 40–0 victory over arch-rivals Hull F.C.

 On 12 August, Hall played for Hull Kingston Rovers in their 17-16 golden point extra-time loss to Leigh in the Challenge Cup final.

 On 12 October 2024, Hall played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

 Leeds Rhinos (re-join)

 On 22 April 2024 it was reported that Hall would re-join Leeds on a one-year deal.
+In June 2025, Hall extended his contract until the 2026 season.